Passing a GitLab CI Job For a Failing Script

 ,

-enhanced by using allow_failure
+using allow_failure

 with